vveisard/blue-ball/WORK.md

 ## IMPLEMENTATION

-I can adjust the y value of the direction using vertical mouse input, and adjust the x/z using horizontal mouse input by rotating the desired direction about the Y axis (to match the eyes translation)
+I can adjust the y value of the direction using vertical mouse input, and adjust the x/z using horizontal mouse input by rotating the desired direction about the Y axis (at same speed of the angle)

+---

+# ACTION

+show-off

 ---